meshcalero/rmdl/doc/resource-model-definition.md

 RDML Core Types
 ----

-The RMDL core types are described in a [RDML Specification](../models/core.rdm).
+The RMDL core types are described in a [RDML Specification](../models/core.rmd).

 Compatibility
 ------

 WIP

-Future Extensions
+<a name="future_extensions"></a>Future Extensions
 -----

 This first version of RMDL focuses on the definition of individual resources and building a tool chain for verification, compatibility-checks and serialization format generators.

 Versions will extend RDML with a hypertext control model, that allows not only the structure of a data model of a resource, but also describe resource models for hypertext based API.

-Three exist also early ideas to combine multiple RMDL models into one API model and then being able to provide compatibility checks for a API as a whole.
+There exist also early ideas to combine multiple RMDL models into a single API model and then being able to provide compatibility checks for an API as a whole.